Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 the right `ListKeys` or `GetKeys` call.
 To support rollover we would need a different hook as well.

 This is a relatively involved topic so not designing it all here.
 As a starting point, resources manually implementing the following interface would get us what we need.
 Issue [#1978](https://github.com/Azure/azure-service-operator/issues/1978) is tracking this request in more detail.

+See also the design of [reconciler extensions](../architecture-decision-records/ADR-2022-01-Reconciler-Extensions.md).

 ```go
 type ARMDetails struct {